rand-projects/fisb-decode/docs/source/document.rst

 If there are no planes being followed, no service station packets will be created.
 When there are a lot of planes being followed, FIS-B will send out messages that do not list all planes, but rather a subset.
-Harvest keeps a list of all planes and this message will report all current planes.
+Harvest keeps a list of all planes, and this message will report all current planes.

 Backing Up and Restoring Config Files
 -------------------------------------

 Running the test groups from the standard body requires many configuration file changes.
 Provided are a couple of simple scripts for backing up and restoring all your config files.
-These are simple tar scripts and will work fine on most Linux systems.
+These are simple ``tar`` scripts and will work fine on most Linux systems.
 They provide a simple method for switching between various configurations.